apapazisis/laracharts/README.md

 ### What is Laravel Echarts?

-Laravel Echarts is a PHP (Laravel) library to handle all the charts in your application.
+Generate your Charts using **Laravel Echarts PHP library**.
 It supports the <a href="https://ecomfe.github.io/echarts-doc/public/en/tutorial.html#Get%20Started%20with%20ECharts%20in%205%20minutes" target="_blank">Echarts.js library</a>.
 Charts are loaded through WebWorker in the background, independently of user-interface scripts and without affecting the performance of the page.

 ### Documentation